ReformedChinese/ReformedChineseCharacters/README.md

 # 改革字 Reformed Chinese Characters

-***A proposed in-the-middle alternative to Simplified & Traditional Chinese that combines the best of both sets***
+***A proposed middle-ground alternative to Simplified & Traditional Chinese that combines the best of both sets***

 Quick Links
 ---